-- 1. Devices can be programmed in-circuit by a host microcontroller using PMBus commands over IC (see the UCD90xxx Sequencer and System Health Controller PMBus Command Reference).
-Each parameter write replaces the data in the associated memory (RAM) location.
-After all the required configuration data has been sent to the device, it is transferred to the associated nonvolatile memory (data flash) by issuing a special command, STORE\DEFAULT\ALL.
-This method is how the Fusion GUI normally reads and writes a device configuration.
-This method may cause unexpected behaviors on GPIO pins which can disable rails that provide power to device.
-It is not recommended for production programming. - 2.
-The Fusion GUI (图 30) can create a PMBus or IC command script file that can be used by the IC master to configure the device.
+- 1. Devices can be programmed in-circuit by a host microcontroller using PMBus commands over I2C (see the Command Sequencer and System Health Controller Reference).
+UCD90xxx PMBus Each parameter write replaces the data in the associated memory (RAM) location.
+After all the required configuration data has been sent to the device, it is transferred to the associated nonvolatile memory (data flash) by issuing a special command, STORE_DEFAULT_ALL.
+This method is how the Fusion GUI normally reads and writes device configuration.
+Because this method may cause unexpected behaviors on GPIO pins which can disable rails that provide power to device, it is not recommended for production programming. - 2.
+The Fusion GUI (Figure 27) can create a PMBus or I2C command script file that can be used by the I2C master to configure the device.
 This method may cause unexpected behaviors on GPIO pins which can disable rails that provide power to device.
 It is not recommended for production programming.

-Programming (接下页)
+Programming (continued)

-图 30.
+Figure 27.
 Fusion GUI PMBus Configuration Script Export Tool

-3. Another in-circuit programming option is for the Fusion GUI to create a data flash image from the configuration file (₹ 31).
-The configuration files can be exported in Intel Hex, Data Flash Script, Serial Vector Format (SVF) and S-record.
+3. Another in-circuit programming option is for the Fusion GUI to create a data flash image from the configuration file (Figure 28).
+The configuration files can be exported in Intel Hex, Serial Vector Format (SVF) and S-record.
 The image file can be downloaded into the device using I2C or JTAG.
 The Fusion GUI tools can be used on-board if the Fusion GUI can gain ownership of the target board I2C bus.
 It is recommended to use Intel Hex file or data flash script file for production programming because the GPIOs are under controlled states.

-Programming (接下页)
+Programming (continued)

-图 31.
+Figure 28.
 Fusion GUI Device Configuration Export Tool

 Devices can be programmed off-board using the Fusion GUI tools or a dedicated device programmer.
 For small runs, a ZIF socketed board with an I2C header can be used with the standard Fusion GUI or manufacturing GUI.
 The TI Evaluation Module for UCD90xxx 64-pin Sequencer and System Health Monitor (UCD90SEQEVM64-650) can be used for this purpose.
-The Fusion GUI can also create a data flash file that can then be loaded into the UCD90120A using a dedicated device programmer.
+The TI Evaluation Module for UCD90xxx 64-pin Sequencer and System Health Monitor (UCD90SEQEVM64-650) can be used for this purpose.
+The Fusion GUI can also create a data flash file that can then be loaded into the UCD90160 using a dedicated device programmer.